-Easy handmade potato starch noodles, can be used for hot pot, soups, stir-fries and salad.
-I have made rice stick rice noodle with a noodle presser weeks ago.
+Round, thick potato noodles made from potato starch.
+Easy handmade potato starch noodles, can be used for hot pot, soups, stir-fries, and salad.
+I have made rice stick rice noodles with a noodle presser weeks ago.
 I get feedback saying that no noodle presser at home.
 Then I love to introduce an easy handmade version.
-This noodle is super chewy and performance really better for salad, stews, soups and hot pot.
+This noodle is super chewy and performs really better for salad, stews, soups, and hot pot.
 You will love this texture as long as you tried once.
-If you can't find potato starch, follow this step and use potato instead of sweet potato starch to make homemade potato starch.
+If you can’t find potato starch, follow this step and use potato instead of sweet potato starch to make homemade potato starch.

-Starch noodles have lots of versions including mung bean noodles, sweet potato starch noodles and potato starch noodles (土豆粉条).
-They have very different texture, much chewier than regular wheat noodles.
+Starch noodles have lots of versions including mung bean noodles, sweet potato starch noodles, and potato starch noodles (土豆粉条).
+They have very different textures, much chewier than regular wheat noodles in general.
 I have made a rice noodle weeks ago using a noodle presser and this is a totally handmade version.
 You can also make a thin and round rice noodle version by using a noodle presser.

 Cook's Note

-- Because of the gelatinization, the starch dough can be extremely sticky after adding hot water, plastic wrapper and a rubber can be good helpers.
+- Because of the gelatinization, the starch dough can be extremely sticky after adding hot water, plastic wrapper, and rubber can be good helpers.

-Add vegetable cooking oil in potato starch and then stir in hot boiling water.
-Wait for a while and then grasp al crumbs together to form a ball.
+Add vegetable cooking oil to potato starch and then stir in hot boiling water.
+Wait for a while and then grasp all the crumbs together to form a ball.
 Then continue kneading for 8-10 minutes.
-The dough can be extremely stretchable, smooth and without any small bumps.
+The dough can be extremely stretchable, smooth, and without any small bumps.
 More kneading makes the dough better.

 Dust the operating board with starch and then flat the dough and roll out to a rectangle.
 Cut into 1 cm thick strips and then shape into longer ones.

-Bring a large pot of hot water to a boiling and then prepare a bowl of cold water at side.
-Add the starch noodles in.
+Bring a large pot of hot water to a boil and then prepare a bowl of cold water at the side.
+Add the starch noodles.
 Cook until floating, then transfer to cold water.

 Finally mix in sesame seeds, green onion and corianders.